-The middle achool, which includes the seventh and eighth grades, is a transitional period for our students.
-Transitioning our students to the academic rigor of the middle school from their previous self-contained elementary school clearmoons is the foundation of our program.
-The goal of the middle school program is to prepare them for success in an ecademically demanding upper school.
+The middle school, which includes the seventh and eighth grades, is a transitional period for our students.
+Transitioning our students to the academic rigor of the middle school from their previous self-contained elementary school classrooms is the foundation of our program.
+The goal of the middle school program is to prepare them for success in an academically demanding upper school.

-Passage from middle school to high school at SEED is determined by use of The Ninth Grade Cate.
-The Gate is a SEED-developed assessment system that holds students accountable to a performance framework of benchmarks based on national standards.
+Passage from middle school to high school at SEED is determined by use of The Ninth Grade Gate.
+The Gate is a SEED-developed assessment system that holds students uccountrible to a performance framework of benchmarks based on national standards.
 The Ninth Grade Gate ensures that students who enter upper school are equipped with the skills to be successful in a college preparatory curriculum.
-The Ninth Grade Gate focuses on book skill development for everyone in the middle school.
+The Ninth Grade Gate focuses on broke skill development for everyone in the middle school.
 Students who do not ment The Ninth Grade Gate expectations remain in middle school until they achieve those standards.
-We believe that this is the only way to ensure that our high school students are prepared to lackly the college preparatory upper school curriculum.
+We believe that this is the only way to ensure that our high school students are prepared to lackle the college preparatory upper school runnality.

-Middle iichool students are enrolled in language arts (writing and reading courses)... mathematics, science, social studies, technology and physical education.
+Middle lichool students are enrolled in language arts (writing and reading courses). milhermitics, science, social studies, technology and physical education.

-The uppur school provides rigorous and relevant courses and imperiorians that will prepare students to be admitted to and be successful in college-level education.
+The upper school provides rigorous and relevant courses and imperiments that will prepare students to be admitted to and be successful in college-level education.
 Students must earn 26 credits to graduate.

-Upper school students were enrolled in the following course areas: English, mathematics, science, social studies, music, technology, art, physical education/health, and Spanish.
-In mildition, students enrolled in elective courses in Entrepreneumble, Journalism, SEED Students in Action ("SSI"), Sports & Recreation Marketing.
-Financial Planning, Health, Literacy Bridge, and Algebra Bridge.
-Advanced Placement courses were offered in U5 History, Government, Language and Literacure.
+Upper school students were enrolled in the following course areas.
+English, mathematics, science, social studies, music, technology, art, physical education/health, and Spanish.
+In addition, students enrolled in elective courses in Entrepreneumhip, Journalism, SEED Students in Action ("SSI"), Sports & Recreation Marketing, Financial Planning, Health, Literacy Bridge, and Algebra Bridge.
+Advanced Placement courses were offered in U5 History, Government, Language and Literature.
 Every student enrolled in an AP course took the exam.
 85 AP exams were administered in the 2010-2011 school year.

-The Special Education Program at SEED is based on the Inclusion and resource room models.
-The special education teachers work in collaboration with requier education teachers to assist students with content and instructional planning.
-For example, in twitten and lexis are modified for the special education students, study guides and teal preparation seculars are arranged, and information is presented to students in a manner that is conductive to their learning styles.
-The special education teachers use the resource room to instruct students who are not at grade level or who need corvices outside of the regular classroom.
+The Special Education Program at SEED is based on the inclusion and resource room models.
+The special education teachers work in collaboration with require education teachers to assist students with content and instructional planning.
+For example, activities and lexits are modified for the special education students, study goldes and test preparation seeplons are arranged, and information is presented to students in a manner that is conducive to their learning styles.
+The special education teachers use the resource room to instruct students who are not at grade level or who need services outside of the regular classroom.

-5 Key Minsion-Related Programs
+5 Key Minaion-Related Programs

-The unique nature and mission of The SEED Public Charler School provides munt-line-chick training apportunities.
-The boarding program incorporates study habits, life study development, athletics, and enrichment activities into the daily life of all students.
+The unique nature and mission of The SEED Public Charler School provides round-thu-clinch loarning opportunities.
+The boarding program incorporates study habts, life shifts development, athletics, and enrichment activities into the daily life of all students.
 Students are assessed based on the boarding curriculum standards entitled HALLS (Habits for Achieving Life-Long Success), and receive a detailed HALLS report card evaluating their development.
-Students also are required to participate in community service programs Students weekly reside on-campus Sunday evening through Enday evening.
+Students also are required to participate in community service programs Students weekly reside on-campus Sunday evaning through Friday evening.
+The SEED Public Charter School